garrandall/popular-music-data/tracks/till-i-loved-you-barbra-streisand-don-johnson.md

 Empty days, empty nights
 Sometimes I wonder
 Could the one to save me possibly be you?
-Ooooohh I was lost, I was blind till I found you Couldn't see, couldn't find someone new
+Oh I was lost, I was blind till I found you
+Couldn't see, couldn't find someone new
 You came along, stole my heart completely
 And I thought, could the one to save me possibly be you?